ihaveamac/ninfs/README.md

 * Most distributions should have libfuse enabled/installed by default.
 Use your package manager if it isn't.
 * Some dependencies may need to be installed to build and install ninfs.
   * On Debian-based systems, `g++` and `python3-dev` are required for the C extensions.
 To build and install as a package, `python3-setuptools` and `python3-wheel` are required.
-* Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip`.
+* Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip`
   * `--user` is not needed if you are using a virtual environment.
-  * With GUI support: `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip#egg=ninfs[gui]`
 * You can add a desktop entry with `python3 -m ninfs --install-desktop-entry`.
 If you want to install to a location other than the default (`$XDG_DATA_HOME`), you can add another argument with a path like `/usr/local/share`.

 ## Usage